-The Government has changed the rules for funding highway maintenance.
-An increasing proportion of government funding is now dependent on local authorities being able to evidence that they fully use asset management techniques in highway maintenance.
+The Government changed the rules for funding highway maintenance several years ago.
+A proportion of government funding is now dependent on local authorities being able to evidence that they fully use asset management techniques in highway maintenance.
 Asset management describes a common sense approach to the maintenance and future investment decisions for all the assets that make up our highway.

-We are already doing much of this and are embedding asset management principles into the day-to-day management of our roads.
-This includes understanding their life cycle cost so that we can make informed investment decisions, maximising efficiency and value-for-money.
 We must ensure that we have well-managed highway infrastructure that is fit for purpose, not only now but for future generations.
-We recognise the challenge and have adopted three key documents to set out our approach going forward, available on this page.
 These documents outline how we use asset management principles to support and achieve the county council’s priorities.

 A new code of practice – Well-managed Highway Infrastructure